 Six years ago, in the Paris Agreement, countries were asked to make changes to keep global warming "well below" 2°C, and to try to aim for 1.5°C. The goal is to keep cutting emissions until they reach net zero by mid-century.
 At COP26* it was agreed countries will meet again next year to pledge further cuts to emissions of carbon dioxide (CO2), a greenhouse gas which causes climate change.
 This is to try to keep temperature rises within 1.5°C which scientists say is required to prevent a "climate catastrophe", and countries are currently struggling to stay within these limits at the moment.
 Current pledges, if met, will only limit global warming to about 2.4°C.

-By using some recycled packaging we are helping the environment, for sure.
+By using recycled packaging we are already helping the environment.
 Currently online paint orders, which must have specific packaging during transit for safety, get sent out in special recycled boxes and recycled inserts.
 Paint has to be transported safely for the sake of our customer and our courier.

-For smaller items we use bags that are made from 80% reclaimed materials.
+For smaller items we use bags from our courier that are made from 80% reclaimed materials.
 These bags are 100% recyclable, and take up less space and weight, thereby reducing the fuel costs of transportation for delivery out to our customers.
-Which helps lessen the carbon footprint.
+This helps lessen the carbon footprint.